 Alaister broke the silence.

-’It has taken a lot of courage to get in touch with you after that fatal accident’ he spoke softly, clearly. ’My life became difficult and stressful when I heard I could not walk like before, let alone ski.
+’It has taken a lot of courage to get in touch with you after that accident’ he spoke. ’My life became difficult and stressful when I heard I could not walk like before, let alone ski.
 I lost all my self-esteem and worth.
 I felt the most miserable man on this earth.
 I had nothing to live for.
 It took a long time to come to terms with my disability, my new way of

 life, to acquire different habits.
 But I made it in the end.
 I started working and planning again.’

-He took her hand.
+‘The last letter you sent me...’she started, her voice shaking with resurfaced grief.
+Her face conveyed the rest.

-‘The thought of meeting you one day kept me going through my darkest moments.’
+‘I know’, he took her hand in his, ’I wanted to set you free but regretted it as the thought of meeting you one day kept me going through my darkest moments.’

+‘When I met Jack, I was so lonely.
+You were always on my mind.
+Deep down I was still in love with you and could not make sense of your rejection.’

-She tightened her hold on it.
+He tightened his hold on her hand.
+She responded.
 He felt a pang hit his heart.

 ‘At times I thought I had lost you.
 At others I thought it was too late.’

-He paused, waiting for a response.
+He paused, waiting for her to speak.
 She felt his loving eyes on her.
 Memories rushed back, as clear as when they happened.

 ‘Then you must know about me and Jack.’

-He nodded, ’I would not have come if I knew you were happy with him.
+He nodded. ’I would not have come if I knew you were happy with him.
 I know he has gone’.

 Sally’s inquisitive glance prompted Alaister to repeat, ’I know he has gone.
 Will you come back to me?
 My heart is still up on those mountains.’